doates625/RBE-2002-Final-Project/README.txt

 This repo is divided into three folders:

-- Main Board: All project-specific C++ code used in the robot (see Namespaces folder inside).
+- MainBoard: All project-specific C++ code used in the robot (see Namespaces folder inside).
 - Matlab: All project-specific Matlab code written for the UI, robot control, and mapping systems.
 - Report: The final report on the robot submitted by my team.